The Critical Internet Studies Institute (CISI) turns emerging technology intelligence into action.

 In the Press:

-CISI staff are regular commentators at the contested front of public knowledge and emerging technology.
+CISI speaks out in the public debate about knowledge and emerging technology.

 The Control Shift Podcast:

-Debuting in spring 2025 and co-hosted by Dr. Olúfẹ́mi O. Táíwò, our podcast elevates practitioners in truth-telling.
+Debuting in 2026 with co-host Dr. Olúfẹ́mi O. Táíwò, our podcast elevates practitioners in truth-telling.

 Season 1